-Credit risk from balances with banks, is managed by the Group's treasury in accordance with the Group's policy.
-The Group only transacts with counterparties approved by the internal control procedures, which are financial institutions and companies entities with good credit rating.
+Credit risk from balances with banks, fixed income securities and other financial instruments is managed by the Group's treasury in accordance with the Group's policy.
+The Group only transacts with counterparties approved by the internal control procedures, which are banks and financial institutions, companies, and government entities with good credit rating.
 Consequently, there is no significant credit risk for these counter parties.